 Humaid also provides his expertise in corporate governance; concession agreements for catering, ground handling, MROs, and advertising; and leasing agreements in airports or spaceports.

-Humaid completed his Bachelor of Laws from the University of Sharjah, UAE, and he is earning his LLM in Air and Space Law from McGill University.
+Humaid completed his Bachelor of Laws from the University of Sharjah, UAE, and his LLM in Air and Space Law from McGill University.